Our KIND journey...

 As a responsible company, we are reviewing the materials we purchase, and selecting fabrics that have minimal impact on our planet.
 Footwear is one of the most complex products to make, with some styles containing over 75 different components including upper materials, linings, buckles, laces, insoles etc.

-Beauty, quality and comfort are key attributes to our footwear collections, but we recognize that all raw materials have a large impact on the planet.
 We are constantly innovating and researching new materials that meet our strict quality requirements that are also made with new technologies or ingredients, that help to reduce emissions throughout the supply chain.

 In May 2021, we are excited to launch our first lower impact collection of footwear called ‘KIND’.
 The collection uses lower impact materials, such as Global Recycling Standard certified recycled leather, fly-knit uppers made from recycled plastic bottles, and outsoles containing recycled rubber.